 We have expanded our outreach mission to those not only in our apartments but, also within our community including people in nursing homes, shelters, the homeless and families living in apartments and homes provided through The Tullahoma Housing Authority.

 Through this mission effort we saw a need to expand our outreach to include services that may have broader appeal.
 Such as providing guidance on handling personal finances and independent living, by providing faith-based counselling upon request, and most importantly welcoming all to our regular worship services.

 The Phoenix Apartment Board of Directors provide oversight as well as human aspects of the properties.
 They are tasked with meeting the mission of providing affordable housing while not putting a large financial burden on the Church.

 The Board has achieved this balance while ensuring quality-of-life housing standards for our tenants.
 Today the demand for low-cost housing continues.
 If you are in need of low cost housing you may call The First Presbyterian Church office at 931 455 9328.

 Mission Meals - “No Preaching, No Praying, No Singing, Just Eating” Free Meal Program

-A little over three years ago we started serving monthly meals on the 4th Sunday of each month.
-The Mission Committee continues to invites folks from Autumn Manor (low-income senior citizens apartment), Farris Apartments (the church’s apartments), Shepherd’s House, and clients from Good Sam to our monthly FREE meals.
+A little over four years ago we started serving monthly meals on the 4th Sunday of each month.
+The Mission Committee invited folks from Autumn Manor (low-income senior citizens apartment), Phoenix Apartments, Shepherd’s House, and clients from Good Sam to our monthly FREE meals.
 Due to the Covid-19 virus we are currently delivering meals to those in need.

 We’re always looking for volunteers to help us show hospitality and to reach out to our community to meet a need.